 What do you need to do?

 Absolutely nothing!
-It is our belief that the Football Association’s stance is that goals conforming to the old standards are still considered good, so from their perspective you will not need to buy new goals just to conform to BSEN16579.
+The English Football Association’s stance is that goals conforming to the old standards are still considered good, so from their perspective you will not need to buy new goals just to conform to BSEN16579.
 The guidance appears to be that clubs, councils, colleges and schools can carry on using the goals they have until they need to be replaced in time through natural wear and tear.

 What about if you want to buy new goals now?